genarobasulto/Project-Dynamics-of-Bargaining-Power/README.md

 # Project: Dynamics of Bargaining Power
-This is the repository for the project Dynamics of Bargaining Power. \n All the numeric excercises will be upload here.
+This is the repository for the project Dynamics of Bargaining Power. \\

+All the numeric excercises made with the Julia languaje will be upload here. \\